Platform-OS/platformos-check/docs/checks/undefined_object.md

 %}
 ```

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 UndefinedObject:
   enabled: true
 ```

-## When Not To Use It
+## Disabling This Check

-It is discouraged to disable this rule.
+Disabling this check is not recommended.

 ## Version